Chesty Bond: The comic-strip

 A panel from the introductory Chesty Bond comic-strip when it was first published in Brisbane's The Telegraph newspaper, 28 October 1946.

 In a series of strips from January to March 1945 Chesty Bond confronts Adolf Hitler, disrupts a Nazi plot to clone their leader and takes Hitler captive, leaving him securely tied "until the war ends" using his Bond's Athletic singlet and guarded by a resistance fighter.

 Syd Miller continued to draw the Chesty Bond strip until July 1945.
 It was taken over by Francis 'Will' Mahony after Miller was contracted to draw the comic-strip Sandra for Melbourne's The Herald newspaper.
 During the period November 1945 to August 1950 Chesty Bond was also published in Melbourne's The Argus newspaper.
 The comic-strip began being published in Brisbane's The Telegraph newspaper from October 1946.

 Will Mahony continued to draw Chesty Bond until April 1947.
 From about May 1947 the Chesty Bond comic-strip was illustrated by Virgil Reilly before he passed it on to Cec Linaker in February 1948.
 Linaker drew the strip until December 1949, with John Santry taking over from January 1950.
 In March 1951 the comic-strip reverted to four days a week, Tuesday to Friday.
 John Santry continued to draw the Chesty Bond comic-strip until it was discontinued in 1963.

 Although the Chesty Bond comic-strip was clearly an advertisement, it proved to be immensely popular with the public.
 As a result of the successful campaign, Chesty Bond became the archetypal Australian hero synonymous with Australian masculinity and an icon recognised Australia-wide.

 Other publicity campaigns

 By the 1950s the image of the Chesty Bond cartoon character was being used in advertisements for the Bonds company's products.
 Bonds Industries Ltd. also had 'Chesty Bond' mannequins constructed to advertise their products in stores.
 The mannequin was a hollow torso with painted facial features and moulded hair, designed as a shop display feature to be dressed in a Bonds Athletic singlet.

 In 1951 North Sydney and Manly-Warringah rugby league player Max Whitehead was selected to be the human model for the Chesty Bonds character, though a prosthetic chin was fitted for his photo shoots to make it a little more prominent.

-Acquisition

-In 2009, Pacific Brands, the owner of Bonds, announced seven manufacturing site closures and job cuts totalling 1,850 and that the manufacture of all Bonds products will now be in China.